AMWA-TV/ms-05-01/docs/Core Mechanisms.md

-# Framework Mechanisms
+# Core Mechanisms

-By "framework mechanisms", we mean architectural mechanisms that are essential to the operation of NCA in all devices.
-Framework mechanisms are distinguished from **optional mechanisms** that may be configured into schemas as needed.
+By "Core mechanisms", we mean architectural mechanisms that are essential to the operation of NCA in all devices.
+Core mechanisms are distinguished from **optional mechanisms** that may be implemented as needed.

 ## Control Traffic